 Denise is an MS/PhD student at UC Berkeley.
 Denise obtained her Bachelor of Science degree in environmental engineering at San Diego State University.
 Denise conducted research in Tijuana, MX on decentralized wastewater treatment systems.
 She was awarded the NSF graduate research fellowship and hopes to conduct research on disease transmission in low-income countries while attending UC Berkeley.

-John Mboya is an incoming MPH student at Berkeley with a Global Health Fellowship.
+John Mboya is a MPH student at Berkeley with a Global Health Fellowship.
 He is also a research associate with Innovations for Poverty, Action in Kenya and has managed a large number of WASH and global health field projects.
 He is interested in strategies to provide equitable health care access in Kenya, and reducing environmental transmission of infectious disease in rural Kenya.

 UG Mechanical Engineering

 Aathavan is a Mechanical Engineering student at the University of California, Berkeley, with a strong passion for using engineering to make a positive impact on his community.
 His passion is for propulsion systems, fluid mechanics, and mechanical design.
 Whether he is working as a propulsion engineer or product designer, Aathavan enjoys implementing his skills an engineer and artist to invent and innovate.
 On his free time, you can find him playing the piano, playing badminton, or watching the latest Christopher Nolan film!

 MEng Student in Mechanical Engineering

 Henry’s work with the Pickering Lab is focused on building products, devices and services that increase access to clean drinking water in resource constrained communities.
 When he’s not in the lab mocking up his latest designs, Henry can most likely be found surfing his local break or running his favorite trails.

 MS in Development Engineering